likadariichuk/DRF-Social-Login/README.md

 ![image](https://user-images.githubusercontent.com/59927776/107033631-e265dc80-67b5-11eb-874d-664da7fc5118.png)

-We can now fill our new Social Application, do not forget to add the default website (example.com in our case) to Sites field:
+Add a new Social Application, do not forget to add the default website (example.com in our case) to Sites field:

 ![image](https://user-images.githubusercontent.com/59927776/107040329-5fe21a80-67bf-11eb-895a-019c1de0e510.png)

 Because we want to login with GitHub, we have to define a specific view for it where we are going to POST the code from URL that github will give us.